 Built by Aircraft Radio Corporation (A.R.C. in this context), this is a fun little set that works great on 2 meters AM with an earsplitting 2 watts output in Ham radio service.
 Very “high fidelity” Super Het receiver that is tunable from 118-148 MC including of course the current aircraft freqs.
 The Receiver is a model R-19 (on the right), the Transmitter is a T-13A.

-The military nomenclature for the T-13A transmitter in 12 VDC configuration is the T-363/ARC.
-The R-19 receiver in 12 VDC configuration is the R-507/ARC.
+The military nomenclature for the T-13A transmitter in 14 VDC configuration is the T-363/ARC.
+The R-19 receiver in 14 VDC configuration is the R-507/ARC.
 My R-19 (labeled) receiver carries a green U.S. Navy acceptance stamp on the front panel.
 (It is not labeled as an R-507/ARC).
 28 volt transmitters/receivers are T-364/ARC and R-508/ARC respectively (Reference 56).